-In our first TCFD report we explored the range of impacts climate change would have for our business, both the risks and opportunities.
+Our first TCFD report explored the range of impacts climate change would have for our business, both the risks and opportunities.
 We established a framework for applying the TCFD’s principles to PwC’s network, and lay the foundations for our leaders to begin the necessary journey of adapting our business - including our strategy, the services we offer our clients and the skills of our people - so that PwC remains a sustainable business in a 1.5° world.

 Download the full report

-(pdf, 5.7mb)
+(pdf, 6.4mb)

+Our original scenario analysis continues to guide our strategy and business responses to the risks and opportunities that climate change will pose for our business.
 The major strategic implications for our business arising from climate change are captured below.
 You can find more details about our methodology, approach, scenarios and impacts framework in our full report.

 Paris-aligned scenario (well below 2°C) |